ssilva/bgg-browser-extension/README.md

 # Quick BGG Rating

-A Chrome extension and Firefox addon for quickly getting the rating of a board game from BoardGameGeek.com.
+A Chrome and Firefox extension for quickly getting the rating of a board game from BoardGameGeek.com.

 ## Installation